Carey-Ann Burnham

-Carey-Ann Burnham is a clinical microbiologist, and a professor of Pathology and Immunology, Molecular Microbiology, Pediatrics and Medicine in Washington University School of Medicine in St. Louis.
-She is an elected fellow of the American Academy of Microbiology.
+Carey-Ann Burnham is a clinical microbiologist, and a professor of Pathology and Immunology, Molecular Microbiology, Pediatrics and Medicine in Washington University School of Medicine.
+She is an elected fellow of the American Society for Microbiology.

 Education

-Burnham earned her Ph.D. in Medical Sciences at the University of Alberta in 2007.
-Later, she pursued fellowship training in clinical microbiology at Washington University, which she completed in 2009.
+Burnham earned her Ph.D. in medical sciences at the University of Alberta in 2007.
+Later, she pursued fellowship training in clinical microbiology at Washington University in St. Louis, which she completed in 2009.

 Career

 Burnham is a professor of Pathology and Immunology, Molecular Microbiology, Pediatrics and Medicine at Washington University.
 She is the medical director for the clinical microbiology laboratory at Barnes-Jewish Hospital and the program director for the CPEP fellowship at Washington University.

 Research

 Burnham's research is focused on rapid pathogen identification and antibiotic susceptibility testing to prevent infectious diseases.
 Burnham edited the Journal of Clinical Microbiology, the Clinical Microbiology Newsletter, Clinics in Laboratory Medicine, and the Manual of Clinical Microbiology.
 She is the co-editor of the textbook The Dark Art of Blood Cultures, which received praise in the Journal of Clinical Microbiology, where Stephen M. Brecher called the work, "a wonderful historical perspective of the past, present, and future of blood cultures."
 She has had her work on the topic of diagnostic and clinical microbiology published over two hundred times.